What does a Security Supervisor do?

 Security Supervisor Job Description Sample

-The Security Supervisor is responsible for overseeing the security operations of a facility, ensuring the safety and security of personnel, property, and assets.
-This role involves managing a team of security personnel, implementing security protocols, and responding to incidents as they arise.
+The Security Supervisor is responsible for overseeing the security operations within a designated facility or area.
+This role involves managing security personnel, ensuring the safety and security of the premises, and implementing security protocols to prevent incidents.

 Responsibilities: